 DBS checks: contractors

-Get to grips with when contractors need a DBS check and whether you're responsible for doing the check.
-Download our template letter of assurance to make sure external employers have carried out the right check.
+Get to grips with when contractors need a DBS check and how to record compliance.
+Download our template letter of assurance to make sure external employers have carried out the right checks.

 School types: AllSchool phases: AllRef: 30543